lwjglgamedev/vulkanbook/bookcontents/chapter-02/chapter-02.md

 }
 ```

-The structure type parameter sType, which, as its names suggests, defines its type.
-That is, what information it models from.
+The structure type parameter sType, which, as its names suggests, defines its structure type—what information it models from.
 In this case we are defining our application information with the structure `VkApplicationInfo`.
-As you can see, we cannot create the usual Java objects, but rather we allocate it through the stack and use the following attributes:
+As you can see, we cannot create the usual Java objects, but rather we allocate it through the stack, and then use the following attributes:

 - `sType`: Structure type.
 In this case: `VK_STRUCTURE_TYPE_APPLICATION_INFO`.
 - `pApplicationName`: It is basically just some text that will identify the application that uses this instance.
 In this case we use another helper method from the stack class to create a `ByteBuffer` that points to a null-terminated string.